lytics/grid/grid.v3/README.md

 ## Example Actor, Part 1
 Below is an actor that starts other actors, this is a typical way of structuring an application with grid.
-Here the leader actor starts a worker actor on each peer in the grid.
-Actors are started by sending a `ActorStart` message to a peer.
+Here the leader actor starts a worker on each peer in the grid.
+Actors are started by sending an `ActorStart` message to a peer.
 Each actor must have a unique name, per namespace.
 The name is registered in Etcd to make sure that it is unique across all the processes of a grid.